Marika's Love Meter Malfunction

 Marika's Love Meter Malfunction (茉莉花ちゃんの好感度はぶっ壊れている, Marika-chan no Kōkando wa Bukkowarete Iru) is a Japanese manga series written and illustrated by Rin Komugi.
 It began serialization online in April 2024.
-An anime television series adaptation is set to premiere in 2026.
+An anime television series adaptation produced by Studio Leo aired from April to June 2026.

 Plot

-Kanata Kitami has feelings for his childhood friend Marika Chitose.
-Given their contrasts, with Marika being cute and popular, and Kanata being a loner with few friends.
-One day,he encounters a shooting star and wishes to be able to understand other people better and to make life more like love simulation games.
-The next day, he wakes up with the ability to see love meters next to other girls.
-He discovers that Marika's own meter is in the negative, a fact that confuses him when the two meet up later that day and he treats her nicely.
+Kanata Kitami has feelings for his childhood friend Marika Chitose, but given their contrasts, with Marika being cute and popular, and Kanata being a loner with few friends, he struggles to confess to her.
+One day, he encounters a shooting star and wishes to be able to understand other people better and to make life more like love simulation games.
+The next day, he wakes up with the ability to see love meters next to girls he encounters.
+He discovers that Marika's own meter is in the negatives, a fact that confuses him when the two meet up later that day and she treats him nicely.